How to increase your hourly rate

 5. You can implement the increase in steps

 The advantage of a gradual increase is that your customers get used to the new price.
-But if your customers react negatively to a price increase, opt for a one-off increase.
+But if your customers react negatively to price increases it is better to go for one increase.

 6. Use your hourly rate as a marketing tool